zephyrproject-rtos/zephyr/boards/st/stm32wb5mmg/doc/stm32wb5mmg.rst

 Flashing `hci_uart` application to STM32WB5MMG
 ----------------------------------------------

 Connect the B-U585I-IOT02A to your host computer using the USB port.
 Put the SW4 (MCU SWD) in OFF mode and SW5 (SWD BLE) in ON mode.
 Then build and flash an application.
-Here is an example for the :ref:`hci_uart <bluetooth-hci-uart-sample>` application.
+Here is an example for the :zephyr:code-sample:`HCI UART sample
+<bluetooth-hci-uart-sample>` application.

 Run a serial host program to connect with your B-U585I-IOT02A board: